Land and biodiversity

 |Portland aluminium smelter||Portland, Victoria Australia - 500 hectares (1,236 acres)||Adjacent to protected area||Threatened species and ecological communities (International Union for Conservation of Nature (IUCN) and federal government listed)|

 |Juruti bauxite mine (railway and port facility)||Juruti, Brazil - 6,000 hectares (14,826 acres) that will be mined||Within protected area||Amazon rainforest and river; threatened species and ecological communities (IUCN listed)|

-In 2015, AWAC had four active bauxite mining areas and one active coal mine.
-The 2015 total open area includes a number of inactive mines.
-AWAC’s stake in the Jamaican bauxite mine was sold in late 2014 and mining ceased in Suriname in late 2015 following full curtailment of the refinery.
+In 2016, AWAC had three (directly owned and operated) active bauxite mining areas, one inactive bauxite mining area and one inactive coal mine.
+The 2016 total open area includes a number of inactive mines resulting from the cessation of mining in Suriname in late 2015 following full curtailment of the refinery.
 Also in 2015, the Anglesea coal mine ceased operation due to the closure of the Anglesea power station that used to feed the now closed Point Henry smelter.
-Substantial increases in the minimum footprint targets at AWAC’s Juruti mine in Brazil due to increased production and at the Huntly mine in Western Australia due to delays in rehabilitation caused by a decision to eradicate potential infection of haul roads by a naturally occurring soil pathogen.
+AWAC also has an equity interest in bauxite mines in Guinea, Brazil and Saudi Arabia however data relevant to those mines are not included in the information provided in this report.

 In Suriname, AWAC’s Suralco operations developed an integrated closure planning framework to facilitate viable and sustainable future land use for mined out areas.
 Closure plans for five mine sites have been submitted to the Government of Suriname for review.